 Dim sum.
-It sure is fun to eat, but who knew how deceptively difficult it is to make?
+It sure is fun to eat, but who knew how deceptively complex it is to make?
 Not me, that’s for sure.
-Not, that is, until I enrolled in one of the Wynn Master ClassesWonton Love: A Dumpling Master Class.
+Not, that is, until I enrolled in one of the classes offered as part of the Connoisseur Series by WynnWonton Love: A Dumpling Master Class.
 Taught a la tag-team by Wynn’s master dim sum chef Sandy Shi and Red 8’s executive chef Chen Wei Chan, it turned into a few hours of “Everything You’ve Ever Wondered about Making Dim Sum (But Were Afraid to Ask).”

-The best analogy I can give will resonate with Gen Xers, and that’s the slogan for the board-game Othello – you remember, “A moment to learn: A lifetime to master.”
+The best analogy I can give will resonate with Gen Xers, and that’s the slogan for the board game Othello – you remember, “A moment to learn: A lifetime to master.”
 Well, that glib slogan totally applies to the preparation of dim sum.
 Who knew?

 Mine (and most of those made by the rest of my classmates) were lumpy, lopsided, and (let’s face it) utterly lacking in what realtors refer to as "curb appeal."
-Frankly, if I were at a restaurant, and the server pulled up to my table with a tray filled with my attempts at dim sum, I’d leave (or at the very least, send them back).
-I’m not just saying they were bad: I’m admitting they were an affront to the culinary gods!
+Frankly, if I were at a restaurant, and the server pulled up to my table with a tray filled with my attempts at dim sum, I’d leave (or, at the very least, send them back).
+I’m not just saying they were terrible; I’m admitting they were an affront to the culinary gods!

 Wynn Las Vegas